-- Laws, policies, and agreements that tackle discrimination and promote rightsholders' inclusive SRHR, economic rights and justice, leadership, and political participation are adopted and implemented locally, nationally, and internationally. - Transformative GEDI narratives influence public and political discourse and inspire behavior change leading to a shift in social norms and systemic transformation in support of sustainable development and inclusive societies. - Strengthened collaborations and interactions between rightsholders and relevant actors instill broader social, legal, and policy change towards equal participation, inclusive SRHR and economic justice.
+- Laws, policies, and agreements that tackle discrimination and protect women's and LGBTIQ+ people's rights are adopted and implemented at the local, national, and international levels. - Transformative GEDI narratives positively influence public and political discourse to counter discrimination, and inspire behavior changes and systemic transformations that support sexual and reproductive health rights (SRHR), bodily autonomy, women's empowerment, and the rights of LGBTIQ+ people. - Closer collaboration between rightsholders and relevant actors and the use of (intersectional) evidence instill broader social, legal, and policy change.

-These outcomes are linked to the social transformation we envision and are connected to human rights and feminist movements in which Hivos' work is complementary to that of our partners at the forefront of women's rights, gender justice, and LGBTIQ+ rights.
+These outcomes are linked to the social transformation we envision as connected to the human rights and feminist movements- working on gender justice, women's and LGBTIQ rights in which Hivos' work is complementary to that of our partners.